How to Configure Nginx Rate Limit and Whitelist

 }

-Let’s go deep on the set_real_ip_from
+Let’s go deeper on the set_real_ip_from directive.

 Understanding the set_real_ip_from Directive

-By default, Nginx obtains client IP information from the connecting TCP socket, which may be the IP address of a reverse proxy or load balancer rather than the actual client.
-Through the set_real_ip_from
+By default, Nginx gets client IP information from the connecting TCP socket, which may be the IP of the proxy or load balancer rather than the actual client.
+The set_real_ip_from directive tells Nginx to replace the client IP with the one specified in the headers from the proxy server.

 Syntax

-The syntax for set_real_ip_from
+The syntax for set_real_ip_from is:

 set_real_ip_from <ip_address_or_block> | <variable_value>;